bignellrp/footyapp/README.md

 to work with the google sheets api For this you need to have the creditials json and on the first run generate the token.pickle.

+You can use [this](https://github.com/bignellrp/footyapp/blob/main/Player%20Stats.xlsx) Excel file as a template for the stats.

 Json is also required for generating the date for the closest upcoming Wednesday (the football day)